 I often get asked how much I value various miles & points currencies, including those issued with credit cards, airlines, and hotels.
 The truth is that there’s no valuation for these currencies that everyone will agree on.
 That’s because the value that you’ll get from rewards points will vary significantly based on how you redeem them, and that’s also largely based on your travel goals.

 Nonetheless I try to use my knowledge of these programs to assign a value to each currency, which can fluctuate over time.
-Below I’ll share my valuations of most major miles & points currencies, and then afterwards I’ll explain my methodology.
+Below I’ll share my updated valuations of many major miles & points currencies, and then afterwards I’ll explain my methodology.
+Note that I’ve significantly adjusted my valuation of many currencies, to reflect the devaluations we’ve seen recently.

-To me credit card points are the gold standard of rewards currencies.
+To me, transferable credit card points are the gold standard of rewards currencies.
 They offer a ton of flexibility, since you can transfer them to all kinds of partners.
 On top of that, there are so many lucrative credit cards that offer generous rewards structures for earning these points.

 Personally I always try to earn transferable points currencies with my credit card spending.
 Unlike other points currencies, I value these more or less the same, given just how many partners each program has.